It's Showtime (Philippine TV program): 2023–2024: GTV simulcast

-2024–present: GMA and ALLTV simulcast; return to former frequencies
+2024–present: GMA and ALLTV2 simulcast; return to former frequencies

-On March 18, 2024, during the show's airing, a mysterious teaser popped out before commercial break stating: "Good News, Madlang People, Abangan!".
+On March 18, 2024, during the show's airing, a mysterious teaser popped out before commercial break stating: "Good News, Madlang People, Abangan!" featuring the 'I-T-S Mascots' alongside with a small yellow and blue heart.
 Later on, ABS-CBN and It's Showtimes social media accounts posted a video featuring a reveal that would take place on air via Facebook and YouTube.
 Two days later, a media event where ABS-CBN and GMA Network signed a contract announced that It's Showtime would extend its simulcast to the latter's main channel, as well as on GMA Pinoy TV and Kapuso Stream.
 The contract was signed at GMA Network Center Studio 7 that afternoon, with Villania and Domingo reprising their hosting roles from the previous contract signing event.
 Because of this, the program's simulcast on Jeepney TV ended on April 5.

 It's Showtime debuted on GMA Network on April 6, 2024, while retaining its simulcast on its sister channel GTV (until December 31, after one year and six months).
 It took over the timeslot of its former rival Tahanang Pinakamasaya, TAPE Inc.'s final noontime program on GMA during its 29-year run on the network.
 As a result, its opening theme reverted the pre-2020 lyrics but retained the additional lyrics after its move following its debut.

 On June 17, 2024, the show silently began its simulcast on All TV, marking its return to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020.
 This occurred nearly two months after ABS-CBN Corporation and All TV's owner, Advanced Media Broadcasting System, signed content agreements to air ABS-CBN programs on All TV.